Intro to Pole

 Before taking Level 2 Tricks, you must be able to demonstrate control in your climb, apprentice-syle invert, and should feel like jasmine is life.

 Tricks, Level 3 prerequisites

-Prior to taking Level 3 Tricks, you must have some safe, controlled way to get into an inverted-V position whether that be dropping down from a jasmine, standard chopper, shoulder mount, etc. Must be comfortable getting and staying up-side down.
+Prior to taking Level 3 Tricks, you must have some safe, controlled way to get into an inverted-V position.
+Must be comfortable getting and staying up-side down.
 You should be able to touch your toes, do a deep lunge, and extend your shoulders close to 180 degrees so as to avoid injury.